treeman/jonashietala/posts/2022-08-29-rewriting_my_blog_in_rust_for_fun_and_profit.markdown

 ### Extending pulldown_cmark

-I've also extended [pulldown_cmark] with transformations of my own:
+I've also extended [pulldown-cmark][] with transformations of my own:

 ```rust
 // Issue a warning during the build process if any markdown link is broken.